zonble/flutter_animated_play_button/README.md

+The package contains only a Flutter widget, AnimatedPlayButton.

-AnimatedPlayButton is a Flutter widget presenting several animating bars, which represent we are playing an item such as a track or a playlist.
+AnimatedPlayButton is a widget presenting several animating bars, which represent we are playing an item such as a track or a playlist.

+It looks like:

 ![button.gif](button.gif)

 To use the widget, just creates an instance of it and place it into your Widget tree.
 You can specify its `child` or `color` as well.

+You can ask the widget to start or stop animating anytime when you build the widget.

 The package is derived from the app "KKBOX Kids".